Well, here it is. 2015 has finally arrived and I have to admit, I’m pretty excited!

 I can’t reveal it all just yet and to be honest, I don’t even know exactly how the chips will fall.
 But what I do know is that my travel wish list for this year is pretty incredible.

 Now it is a wish list, so while some of these trips will definitely take place, others will quite possible stay on the wish list well past 2015.
+I’m planning to take a trailer and attach it to my vehicle while I’m travelling just like how I used the services of Wisconsin Dacco enclosed trailer rentals and travelled around America.
+Indeed it was an incredible journey and now for my conquests of 2015 which I’m surely going to achieve.

 If there was anything I learned about Australia this year it’s that I still have SO MUCH to see.
 We explored a lot of great places in Queensland, but we only just scratched the surface with the other regions.
 So this year, we want to push further and explore more of New South Wales, Victoria, Tasmania and Western Australia.